 Owners Corporation Insurance

-Q: In Victoria, is my unit covered by Owners Corporation insurance?
+Is my unit covered by Owners Corporation insurance?

 Please note the following definition of fixture vs. chattel.